VOGUE: A Multimodal Dataset for Conversational Recommendation in Fashion: Abstract

 \section{Abstract}

-Multimodal conversational recommendation has emerged as a promising paradigm for delivering personalized experiences through natural dialogue enriched by visual and contextual grounding.
-Yet, current multimodal conversational recommendation datasets remain limited: existing resources either simulate conversations, omit user history, or fail to collect sufficiently detailed feedback, all of which constrain the types of research and evaluation they support.
+Multimodal conversational recommendation has recently emerged as a promising paradigm for delivering personalized experiences through natural dialogue enriched by visual and contextual grounding.
+Yet, currently available multimodal conversational recommendation datasets remain limited: existing resources either simulate conversations, omit user history, or fail to collect sufficiently detailed feedback, all of which constrain the types of research and evaluation they support.

-To address these gaps, we introduce \vogue, a novel dataset of 60 human-human dialogues in realistic fashion shopping scenarios.
-Each dialogue is paired with a shared visual catalogue, item metadata, user fashion profiles/histories, and post-conversation ratings from both Seekers and Assistants.
+To address these gaps, we introduce \vogue, a novel dataset of 60 human-human dialogues containing 2,100 granularly labeled utterances in realistic fashion shopping scenarios.
+Each dialogue is paired with a shared visual catalogue, item metadata, user fashion profiles/histories, and post-conversation ratings from both users (Seekers) and recommenders (Assistants).
 This design enables rigorous evaluation of conversational inference, including not only alignment between predicted and ground-truth preferences, but also calibration against full rating distributions and comparison with explicit and implicit user satisfaction signals.

 Our initial analyses of \vogue reveal distinctive dynamics of visually grounded dialogue, e.g., recommenders frequently recommend items simultaneously in feature-based groups, which creates distinct conversational phases bridged by Seeker critiques and refinements.
 Benchmarking Multimodal Large Language Models against human Recommenders shows that while MLLMs approach human-level alignment in aggregate, they exhibit systematic distribution errors in reproducing human ratings and struggle to generalize preference inference beyond explicitly discussed items.
-These findings establish \vogue as both a unique resource for studying multimodal conversational systems and a challenge dataset beyond the current recommendation capabilities of existing top-tier multimodal foundation models such as \textsc{GPT-4o-mini}, \textsc{GPT-5-mini}, and \textsc{Gemini-2.5-Flash}.
+These findings establish \vogue as both a unique resource for studying multimodal conversational systems and a challenge dataset beyond the current recommendation capabilities of existing top-tier multimodal foundation models such as \textsc{GPT-5-mini} and \textsc{Gemini-2.5-Flash}.

 \ccsdesc[500]{Human-centered computing~Empirical studies in HCI} \ccsdesc[500]{Information systems~Users and interactive retrieval} \ccsdesc[300]{Computing methodologies~Natural language processing} \keywords{Conversational Recommendation, Multimodal Dialogue, Dataset, Human-Computer Interaction, Visual Grounding, Preference Inference, Recommender Systems}